simonw/datasette/README.md

       --max_returned_rows INTEGER  Max allowed rows to return at once - default is 1000.
 Set to 0 to disable check entirely.
-      --sql_time_limit_ms INTEGER  Max time allowed for SQL queries in ms --inspect-file TEXT          Path to JSON file created using "datasette build"
+      --sql_time_limit_ms INTEGER  Max time allowed for SQL queries in ms --load-extension TEXT        Path to a SQLite extension to load --inspect-file TEXT          Path to JSON file created using "datasette build"
       -m, --metadata FILENAME      Path to JSON file containing license/source